ChristofSchwarz/htc/README.md

 # Code for HTC Tourismuscontrolling GmbH

-To re-publish from a local git copy do this:
+To re-publish from a local git copy, run
 ```
 git pull  #if some changes were made elsewhere to this repo
-git add --all
-git commit -m "$(date)"
-git push -u origin master
+sh push.sh
 ```